Military supply-chain management: Logistics

-Limitations of military supply chain
+Limitations

 Unlike standard supply-chain management practices world-wide, some major concepts are not supported in the military domain.
 For example, the "just-in-time" (JIT) model emphasizes holding less (or no) inventory, whereas in military supply chains, due to the high costs of a stock-out (potentially placing lives in danger), keeping huge inventory is a more acceptable practice.
 Some examples of these are the ammunition dump and oil depot.

 Likewise, the military procurement process has much different criteria than the normal business procurement process.
-Military needs call for reliability of supply during peace and war, as compared to price and technology factors.
+Military needs call for reliability of supply during both peace and war, as compared to price and technological factors.